Visit Segesta – Hot Springs

 Cascades d'eau chaude de Segesta

-If you continue a little further (a few dozen metres), small waterfalls of hot water flow into the river.
-The hot water comes from the spa complex high above, close to the road.
-The locals have set up several pools to take advantage of this area.
-The abundance of hot water heats up the river nicely and offers a number of good places to swim.
+A few dozen metres further up the canyon, there are small cascades of hot water that flow into the river.
+The hot water comes from the spa centre high above, close to the road.
+The locals have built several pools to take advantage of this area.
+The abundance of hot water heats up the river nicely and provides a number of good places to soak.

 How to get to the Baths ?

-To reach this thermal site (see also our map), you need to go to the “Terme Libere Segestane” car park.
+To reach this place (see also our map), you have to go to the ‘Terme Libere Segestane’ car park.

-Just before the entrance to the paid thermal baths of Segestane, turn left and leave your car at the side of the road before the steep descent.
-It’s better to walk a little rather than risk damaging your car, as the road is in very bad condition with large ruts.
+Turn left just before the entrance to the spa centre of Segestane and leave your car on the side of the road before the steep descent.
+It’s better to walk a bit rather than risk damaging your car, as the road is in very bad condition with large ruts.
 The 4×4 is handy, but it will only save you a hundred metres or so.
-Accessibility is the only negative point.
+The only negative point is the access.

-The way then leads directly to the hot spring.
-The crossing of the river is at a place where the river bed is shallow.
+The path then leads directly to the hot spring.
+The river is crossed at a place where the river bed is shallow.
 Large stones are placed across the river.
-You can cross barefoot or with water sandals.
-Water sandals are also essential for venturing into the canyon.
+You can cross barefoot or with water shoes.
+Water shoes are also essential for venturing into the canyon.

-The second option is to go to the “Parking Terme Libere Segesta 2” which is more suitable for low cars, but is a little further away.
+The second option is to drive to the ‘Parking Terme Libere Segesta 2’ which is more suitable for low cars, but is a little further away.

 Share this article